{{ result.summary.heading }}

 Introduction:

-S3 lifecycle action types and review cautions
+S3 lifecycle actions and review cautions

 How to Use This Tool: